contentful/forma-36/MIGRATION.md

 migrate-specific-component-to-v4: Select which v4 codemod you want to apply
 ```

-Go ahead and choose the first option from the list `run-all-v4`.
-This codemod will adjust your package.json, install new packages, remove old ones, and also remove CSS imports required for version 3.
+Select the first option from the list: `run-all-v4`.
+This codemod will adjust your `package.json`, install new packages, remove old ones, and also remove the CSS imports required for version 3.

-There are a couple of components that do not have a codemod, so you would need to migrate them manually:
+The following components do not have a codemod, so you must migrate them manually:

 - [Accordion](#accordion)
 - [Asset](#asset)